Macron vs Le Pen: A look at whose side everyone is on (and who is on the fence)

 Across the Atlantic Ocean, Donald Trump has given what some are considering to be a tacit endorsement of Le Pen.

-He didn't actually endorse her, but said she was "strongest on borders, and she's the strongest on what's been going on in France".
+He said she was "strongest on borders, and she's the strongest on what's been going on in France".

 While Vladimir Putin has repeatedly insisted he would not be taking sides or meddling in the French election, perhaps this picture, taken in March tells its story of who he supports.